Antrim, County Antrim: Transport

 Antrim railway station on Northern Ireland Railways.

-Antrim railway station was opened on 11 April 1848, and closed for goods traffic in 1965.
+Antrim railway station opened on 11 April 1848 and closed for goods traffic in 1965.
 It is served by passenger trains on the Belfast-Derry railway line, run by Northern Ireland Railways.

-Belfast International Airport (formerly named Aldergrove Airport) is located 5 miles to the south of the town.
-It is the largest airport in Northern Ireland, serving destinations in Britain, Europe and North America.
-However, the airport lacks an airport rail link connection.
+Belfast International Airport (formerly named Aldergrove Airport) is five miles to the south of the town.
+It is Northern Ireland's largest airport, serving destinations in Britain, Europe and North America.
+It lacks an airport rail link connection.